osayande-infosec/cyberguardng-security-audit/README.md

 ---

-## 📁 Findings Documentation
+## 📝 Findings Documentation

-Each OWASP Top 10 category has a dedicated findings document.
+Each OWASP Top 10 category has a dedicated findings document in the indings/ directory.

 ---